Summer Academy

 Additional Resources

-Cancellations after May 20 will not be refunded the deposit amount.
+Cancellations after May 1 will not be refunded the deposit amount.

-Summer Academies 2023 included:
+Summer Academies 2024

 Environmental Science Institute

-Spend a week exploring the ecology of southeastern Indiana with Biology professors Darrin Rubino (Botanist) and Brian Gall (Zoologist).
-Carved by the ice ages, with rolling hills, forested bluffs, dramatic ravines, and the Ohio River Valley, southeastern Indiana is one of the state’s most biologically diverse and geologically-interesting areas.
+Spend a week exploring the ecology of Southeastern Indiana with Biology professors Darrin Rubino (Botanist) and Brian Gall (Zoologist).
+Carved by the ice ages, with rolling hills, forested bluffs, dramatic ravines, and the Ohio River Valley, Southeastern Indiana is one of the state’s most biologically diverse and geologically interesting areas.

-You will assess the environmental quality of our local creeks and streams, investigate climate and disturbance using tree ring analysis, collect 400-million-year-old fossils, learn to identify local animals and plants, and have a great experience doing so in our state-of-the-art laboratories and out on our hiking trails.
+You will assess the environmental quality of our local creeks and streams, investigate climate and disturbance using tree ring analysis, collect 400-million-year-old fossils, learn to identify local animals and plants, and have a great experience doing so in our state-of-the-art laboratories and outside on our hiking trails.

 Using the tools of modern science to study the natural world, the week will culminate in a scholars’ symposium, where you’ll have the opportunity to display and present your findings.